Photography

 My favourite areas of photography are wildlife, landscapes, panoramas, architecture, sunsets, random objects, and any natural scenes I find.
 I don’t limit myself to those, but they tend to be what I take photos of the most.

-I have taken around 90,000 photos over the last 3 years with this camera (as of 2016), and am still learning.
-I enjoy both aspects of photography: The technical – choosing the right lens for the scene, knowing what aperture, ISO, shutter speed, and other camera settings to use for a desired effect, and the amount of available light; the creative – composing and framing the photo, trying different techniques, angles and viewpoints.
+I have taken around 90,000 photos (as of 2016) over the last 3 years with this camera, and am still learning.
+I enjoy both aspects of photography: The technical – choosing the right lens for the scene, knowing what aperture, ISO, shutter speed, and other camera settings to use for a desired effect, and the amount of available light; the creative – composing and framing the photo, trying different techniques, angles and viewpoints, and post-processing the photo.

 When it comes to photography though, you never stop learning.
 I have been learning from day one, and I will never reach a point where I can say I know everything about photography, especially since they are always enhancing the technology, and making what was not possible before a reality now.
 And there are an infinite amount of scenes to be captured in an infinite number of ways.